dme86/tf-aws-s3/README.md

 ### terraform s3 module
-This module enables you to create one (or more) S3 bucket/s with a list of (subfolders). eg
+This module enables you to create one (or more) S3 bucket/s with a list of (sub)folder/s. eg

      |_ Bucketname1